libp2p/js-libp2p/README.md

       },
     }

-    // overload any defaults of your bundle using https://lodash.com/docs/4.17.5#defaultsDeep defaultsDeep(_options, defaults)
+    // overload any defaults of your bundle using https://github.com/nodeutils/defaults-deep super(defaultsDeep(_options, defaults))

-    super(options)
   }
 }